 Fix SQLite Transaction Database Page Size Issue rippled servers with full ledger history (or a very large amount of transaction history) and a database that was initially created with a rippled version earlier than 0.40.0 (released January 2017) may encounter a problem with their SQLite database page size that stops the server from operating properly.
-Servers that store only recent transaction history (the default configuration) and servers whose database files were created with rippled version 0.40.0 and later are not likely to encounter this problem.
+Servers that store only recent transaction history (the default configuration) and servers whose database files were created with rippled version 0.40.0 and later are not likely to have this problem.

 This document describes steps to detect and correct this problem if it occurs.